Tosif145/Ecommerce-Api/README.md

 * click **"send"**.

 # 3. Test Driven Development
-### This techninque is use to ensure the all functionality of the code working properly.
+### This techninque is use to ensure that all functionality of the code working properly.
 * There many TDD tools like Jest, Mocha and Chai, AVA , Cypress etc.
+* We are using Cypress.

 ### <li>Twilio</li>